[PREV - SECURING_RIGHTS] [TOP]

 then don't read this.)

-You know the Holmes story: it looks like
+the Holmes story: it looks like someone has been

-has committed suicide.
-A rock was tied to
+murder.
+A rock was tied to the gun and then

-The variation in use here: the woman left
+The Greene variation of this: the woman left

 her bedroom window open six inches or so,